suds-community/suds/README.rst

     using the 'documentStore' option.
 Not specifying the option uses a shared singleton instance.
 Specifying the option as ``None`` avoids using any document store whatsoever.
-  * Suds tests no longer have to modify the global shared ``DocumentStore`` data in order to avoid loading its known data from external files and so may no longer affect each other by leaving behind data in that global shared ``DocumentStore``.
+  * ``suds`` tests no longer have to modify the global shared ``DocumentStore`` data in order to avoid loading its known data from external files and so may no longer affect each other by leaving behind data in that global shared ``DocumentStore``.
   * Documents may now be fetched from a ``DocumentStore`` using a transport protocol other than ``suds``.
 When using the ``suds`` protocol an exception